Omnibus and EPM parent company Velociti Group aims to empower bus operators’ control room teams with integrated technology.

 Software solutions specialist EPM Bus Solutions aims to assist that process with the creation of new products and techniques that can help operators achieve that goal while making them ready for the post-Covid world.

-“We work closely with our clients and from those conversations, we know they are really focussed on rebuilding revenue and patronage,” says Nick Brookes, software director at EPM Group.
+“We work closely with our clients and from those conversations, we know they are really focussed on rebuilding revenue and patronage,” says Nick Brookes, software director at EPM and Omnibus.
 “That’s a given, obviously, but they are also seeking to enhance their operational effectiveness as well in order to reduce costs and drive profits.”

 Tools to enhance business processes

-It means Nick and his team at EPM have been looking very closely at developing new tools that aim to improve business efficiency.
+It means Nick and his team at EPM and Omnibus have been looking very closely at developing new tools that aim to improve business efficiency.
 That process has been broken down into three component parts:

 - ‘Before the day’ network planning;